Does Ceramic Coating Hide Scratches?

 Purpose: Its main function is to protect against new damage, not to fix existing issues.

-Ceramic coatings protect a vehicle's paint from new scratches primarily through the creation of a hard, protective layer over the original paint.
-Here's how it works:
+Ceramic coatings protect a vehicle’s paint and the vehicle's exterior from new scratches primarily through the creation of a hard, protective layer over the original paint.
+Here’s how it works:

 Enhanced Hardness and Durability

 Mohs Scale Rating: Many ceramic coatings have a Mohs hardness rating that significantly exceeds that of standard clear coats.
-This increased hardness means that the paint surface is more resistant to scratches that might occur from everyday interactions, such as brushing against the car with clothing or bags, or light abrasions from washing.
+This increased hardness means that the paint surface, once ceramic coated, is more resistant to scratches that might occur from everyday interactions, such as brushing against the car with clothing or bags, or light abrasions from washing.

 Chemical Bonding: Unlike waxes or sealants that merely sit on top of the car’s paint, ceramic coatings bond chemically with the paint.
 This bond ensures a durable protective layer that doesn’t wash away or break down easily, providing long-term scratch resistance.